 Biblical Translation Copyright disclaimers

-Dear believer, you will now be introduced to your enemy – whom Ephesians 6:12 states are the rulers and authorities of this earth, ‘worldly…’ [people], and ‘spiritual wickedness’;
+Dear believer, you will now be introduced to your enemy – whom Ephesians 6:12 states are the rulers and authorities of this earth, ‘worldly…’ [people], who wield ‘spiritual wickedness’;

 For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.